 With a doctorate in clinical psychology from Wright State University, Cedric is equipped to address the prevailing issues nationwide.
 He conveys a sharp understanding of human nature, the breadth of issues facing both the police and communities of color, and how to create a solution everyone can unite behind.
 Widely respected for his ability to lead thoughtfully and respectfully, he transcends both public and private sectors in an effort to foster positive change.

 Dr. Alexander provided remarkable insight on a critical issue facing our country, bringing both deep expertise and compassion for lives affected.

-Keywords: leadership, trust, Black Lives Matter, law enforcement, community relations, public service, community building, first responders, guns, gun violence, race
+Keywords: police reform, leadership, trust, Black Lives Matter, law enforcement, community relations, public service, community building, first responders, guns, gun violence, race